Quinoa Tabbouleh Salad (Gluten-Free & Vegan)

 Instructions

-• Rinse the quinoa if not pre-rinsed.
+• Rinse the quinoa.
 Place in a medium pot with water, and heat on high until boiling.
 Turn the heat down to a simmer, and cook for ~ 15 minutes.
+Fluff with a fork before adding to the remaining ingredients.

 • While the quinoa is cooking, peel and chop the cucumbers and slice the tomatoes.
 Place them in a large salad bowl or serving dish.
 Add the chopped parsley, green onions, and mint to the cucumber and tomatoes, and stir well to combine.